White House hosts local officials, touts impact of policies

 That discussion would follow the first group visit recently by officials from Ohio.
 President Joe Biden earlier this month spoke at the groundbreaking for a new Intel plant near Columbus.
 Both Ohio and North Carolina have open Senate seats this year.

-Thursday’s half-day event was to include EPA administrator Michael Regan, who comes from North Carolina.
+Thursday’s half-day event was to include Environmental Protection Agency Administrator Michael Regan, who’s from North Carolina.
 Rodriguez and Keisha Lance Bottoms, a former Atlanta mayor who is now a White House senior adviser, also were to talk to the group.

 Confirmed to attend were 23 North Carolina officials, including U.S. Rep. Kathy Manning, state lawmakers, the mayors of Charlotte, Wilmington, Fayetteville, Greensboro, Winston-Salem, Chapel Hill, Raleigh, Concord, Kinston and Durham, in addition to leaders from Wake and Guildford counties.